Selling and advertising veterinary medicines

 Authorising purchase and use of RVMs (including HGPs)

-All veterinarians with current practising certificates issued by the Veterinary Council of New Zealand (VCNZ) may authorise the purchase and use of RVMs.
+If you are a veterinarian with a current practising certificate issued by the Veterinary Council of New Zealand (VCNZ) you may authorise the purchase and use of RVMs.

 A few registered products, such as vaccines to control exotic diseases, may be used or sold under an MPI-approved operating plan.

-This document provides guidelines for issuing robust veterinary operating instructions for non-vets to use for:
+This document provides guidelines for vets to use when they issue operating instructions to non-vets for: